-Every year in August, we welcome the Perseid Meteor Shower to our skies.
+Another highlight in August is the Perseid Meteor Shower to our skies.
 The Perseids are one of the best meteor showers of the year, and they reach their peak on the night of August 12–13.

 Known as shooting stars, meteors appear as brief streaks of light when small space rocks called meteoroids plunge into Earth’s atmosphere.
 Friction with the atmosphere heats the meteoroids to the point where they burn up, each creating a bright flash that we call a meteor.